 3 years full time / available part time

-Study music with a degree that is unique in Australia: Melbourne Polytechnic’s Bachelor of Songwriting and Music Production.
 This qualification is suited to emerging songwriters, composers and music producers who will engage with music as creative practice and be taught as artists.
 Our pursuit of excellence in contemporary music-making is based on the understanding of music as an art form.
 Aligned with “do it yourself” practice, your study engages with commercial practice and is grounded in historical context.
 Songwriting in Australia is a growth industry with its roots in community, and you’ll be learning all about it in Australia’s music capital.
+Running since 2016, our graduates are music artists, producers, and freelance creatives, and all Bachelor of Songwriting and Music Production subjects have been updated this year for our 2024 delivery.

 Within the degree, practical knowledge and artistic expression are interwoven in a unique curriculum which considers contemporary music an art form.
-There are four main strands in the degree – songwriting, music production, concepts and context, business and delivery of creative product.
+There are four main strands in the degree – songwriting, music production, context and theory, industry and delivery of creative product.

-All subjects are taught by well-known music artists, producers, and experts in contemporary music scenes.
+All subjects are taught by well-known music artists, producers, and experts in local, national, and international music scenes.

 Sara Retallick is an artist, musician, and educator whose work explores listening and human perceptions of sound through installation, live performance, recording, and research.
 Currently, she creates exploratory electronic music works under the name Golden Syrup and plays bass for post-punk trio Mod Con.